Core Concepts

 Learn how to render content using your favorite templating engine.

-Maudit supports using most Rust templating libraries.
-In general, if a library can return a String, you can use it to generate pages with Maudit.
+In general, if a library can return a String or a Vec<u8>, you can use it to generate pages with Maudit.

-Through crate features, Maudit includes built-in helper methods and traits implementation for numerous popular templating libraries.
+Through crate features, Maudit includes built-in helper methods and traits implementation for popular templating libraries.

 Maud

-Maudit implements Into<RenderResult> for the Maud Markup type, allowing one to directly return Maud's templates from a page's render method.
+Maudit implements Into<RenderResult> for the Maud Markup type, allowing one to directly return Maud's templates from a route's render method.

 use maud::{html, Markup};